utybo/ZoroarkKB/README.md

-# Zoroark Knowledge Base (or KBZ for short)
+# kb.zoroark.guru Knowledge Base (or KB for short)

-This is the repository used on [kb.zoroark.guru](https://kb.zoroark.guru) to provide information on everything.
+This is the repository used on [kb.zoroark.guru](https://kb.zoroark.guru) to provide information on everything EPITA, although it can contain information which others find interesting too.

 ALL FILES IN THIS REPOSITORY ARE THEIR OWNERS'.
 THE LICENSES DEPEND ON THE FILE.
+OPINIONS PRESENT HERE ARE THEIR OWNERS'.
+EXTERNAL RESOURCES ARE USED EITHER WITH PERMISSION FROM THE AUTHOR OR WITHIN THE RIGHTS GRANTED BY THEIR LICENSE.

 ## Guidelines for contribution